dsadinoff/brith/DISCUSSION.md

      * ^T telisha gedola

-Encoding O1 is orthographic-mode, but I think I'm going to move in a different direction towards letters indicating the taam.
+Encoding CO is orthographic-mode, but I think I'm going to move in a different direction towards letters indicating the taam.

-Brief mode sacrifices clarity in order to squeeze into the remaining unallocated code points in 6-dot Hebrew.
+Encoding BR = Brief mode sacrifices clarity in order to squeeze into the remaining unallocated code points in 6-dot Hebrew.